RosanaFSS/TryHackMe/Easy - Avent of Cyber 2024, Day 1, OPSEC.md

 ![image](https://github.com/user-attachments/assets/e35c0bcc-0716-4909-94ee-7201728e4457)

 <h3>Investigating the Website</h3>
-<p>The website we are investigating is a Youtube to MP3 converter currently being shared amongst the organizers of SOC-mas.
+<p>The website we are investigating is a <code>Youtube to MP3 converter</code>code> currently being shared amongst the organizers of SOC-mas.
 You've decided to dig deeper after hearing some concerning reports about this website.</p>

 ![image](https://github.com/user-attachments/assets/1978784b-55a6-4c86-bb6b-04c212e37615)